Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Handling query clauses

 To remove the isolated variables $x_2, x_4, x_6, x_8$ and $x_9$ from $Q_2$, we apply the \textbf{SepIndeQ} rule to $Q_2$ five times.
 Using fresh predicate symbols $P_4$, $P_5$, $P_6$, $P_7$ and $P_8$, the \textbf{Q-Sep} procedure separates $Q_2$ into Horn guarded clauses

 and an indecomposable chained-only query clause

-\textbf{Fig.~\ref{fig:sep2}} shows how the \textbf{Q-Sep} procedure separates $Q_2$ into the above Horn guarded clauses and the above indecomposable chained-only query clause.
-We see that each application of the \textbf{SepIndeQ} rule separates out a coloured surface literal.
+\textbf{Figure~\ref{fig:sep2}} shows how the \textbf{Q-Sep} procedure separates $Q_2$ into the above Horn guarded clauses and the above indecomposable chained-only query clause.
+We see that each application of the \textbf{SepIndeQ} rule separates a coloured surface literal.

-Unlike the \textbf{Q-Sep} conclusions of $Q_1$, applying the \textbf{Q-Sep} procedure to $Q_2$ derives the \emph{indecomposable chained-only query clause}, namely $Q_3$.
+Unlike the \textbf{Q-Sep} conclusions of $Q_1$, applying the \textbf{Q-Sep} procedure to $Q_2$ derives the \emph{indecomposable chained-only query clause}, c.f.~$Q_3$.
 By Remark \ref{rem:sepindq}, the procedure of recursively applying the \textbf{SepIndeQ} rule to an indecomposable query clause terminates if either an \emph{indecomposable chained-only query clause} or an \emph{indecomposable isolated-only query clause} is derived.
 We use the notion of \textsf{ICQ} to denote indecomposable chained-only query clauses.

 The main result of this section is given as follows.